tmarfil/nginx_on_ecs_fargate/README.md

 # Deploying NGINX Plus Graviton-powered containers as AWS ECS Fargate Tasks

-The latest AWS EC2 R8g Graviton instance types have now reached [General Availability (GA)](https://aws.amazon.com/blogs/aws/aws-graviton4-based-amazon-ec2-r8g-instances-best-price-performance-in-amazon-ec2/).
+Amazon's new cloud computing chip, [AWS Graviton4](https://www.aboutamazon.com/news/aws/graviton4-aws-cloud-computing-chip), is now generally available.
 Running NGINX Plus as a containerized service on Graviton instances in AWS aligns with current best practices in cloud-native design patterns.
 This approach often leads to cost savings and performance gains for suitable workloads.

 ## Introduction